pivotal/docs-tap/about-package-profiles.hbs.md

 </table>

 <sup>\**</sup> Tanzu Developer Tooling refers to the developer conventions that enable debugging
-and live update functionality in inner loop.
+and Live Update functionality in inner loop.

-<sup>\***</sup> Extended Scanning Coverage: Supply Chain Security Tools - Scan & Store using Anchore Grype.
+<sup>\***</sup> Extended Scanning Coverage: Supply Chain Security Tools - Scan and Store using Anchore Grype.
 Out of the Box Tanzu Application Platform scanning leverages a tool by Anchore called Grype.
 Grype provides standard CVE scanning support for a wide variety of languages.
 However, if you use Tanzu Build Service to build application images using a buildpack that produces a Bill of Materials in the Syft format,